Ex-Dallas bishop whose tenure marred by scandal dies at 87

-DALLAS (AP) — The longtime bishop of the Catholic Diocese of Dallas whose tenure was marred by one of the first high-profile church sex abuse scandals has died.
+DALLAS (AP) — The Most Rev. Charles Grahmann, whose 17-year tenure as bishop of the Catholic Diocese of Dallas was marred by one of the first church sex abuse scandals to explode into public view, died Tuesday.

-The diocese says the Most Rev. Charles Grahmann died Tuesday in San Antonio following a long illness.
 He was 87.

+Grahmann, who had endured a long illness, died during cardiac surgery in San Antonio, according to current Bishop Edward Burns.
-Grahmann served the Dallas diocese from 1990 to 2007, overseeing dozens of parishes and upward of 800,000 worshippers.

-He was appointed in 1982 as the first bishop of the Diocese of Victoria in South Texas.
-He was later named bishop in Dallas, where he was known for his ministry to the poor and marginalized.
+Grahmann was the sixth bishop of the Dallas diocese and served from 1990 to 2007, overseeing dozens of parishes and upward of 800,000 worshippers.
+He was appointed in 1982 as the first bishop of the Diocese of Victoria, in South Texas, before moving to Dallas, where he was known for his ministry to the poor and marginalized.

+“He built a number of parishes and schools and, of course, embraced the Hispanic community here within the Diocese of Dallas,” Burns said Tuesday.
+“And it was, of course, during his tenure that he, too, shepherded this church during very difficult days.”

 Most Read Nation & World Stories